Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 #### f) JIRA's Issue Key Field

-It can be convenient to create a SpiraTeam custom property to store the JIRA Issue Key (the ID used to identify an issue in JIRA).
-This allows you to display a list of incients in SpiraTest and see the corresponding JIRA ID in the same list.
-You first need to create an incident custom property in SpiraTeam of type 'TEXT' that will be used to store the JIRA issue key within SpiraTeam.
+To see the Jira ID on the Incident list page you need to create a SpiraPlan custom property to store the JIRA Issue Key (the ID used to identify an issue in JIRA).
+The Jira DataSync id field will always show up on the details page, but not the list page.
+So if you wish to see the Jira ID on the list page follow these steps:

+- First, create an incident custom property in SpiraPlan of type 'TEXT'.
+This will be used to store the JIRA issue key within SpiraTeam.
-Then click on the hyperlink of this new list custom property under Incident Custom Properties to bring up the custom property mapping configuration screen:
+- Next, from the product data synchronization page for Jira, click on the hyperlink of this new list custom property under Incident Custom Properties.
+This will load the custom property mapping configuration screen:

 ![](img/Using_SpiraTeam_with_JIRA_5+_48.png)

-All you need to do on this screen is enter the word "**JiraIssueKey**" in the External Key textbox and the data-sync plug-in will know that this custom property is mapped to the built-in Issue Key field in JIRA.
+- Enter the word "**JiraIssueKey**" in the External Key textbox.
+Hit Save.
+The data-sync plug-in will know that this custom property needs to be mapped to the built-in Issue Key field in JIRA.

 ## Using SpiraPlan with JIRA
 Now that all the mappings are done, you are now ready to use the integration.